-16. Add height with sunflowers
+18. Add late summer interest with sunflowers

 Plus, if you've an unsightly garden shed around, it won't be so ugly anymore...

-17. Let flower beds interrupt your garden path
+19. Let flower beds interrupt your garden path

-One of the wilder flower bed ideas, letting your planting be a little more dramatic in ground flower beds so that all those brights spring into your garden path or walkway will make for a playful finish that kids and grown ups alike will love.
+One of the wilder flower bed ideas, letting your planting be a little more dramatic in-ground flower beds so that all those brights spring into your garden path or walkway will make for a playful finish that kids and grown-ups alike will love.

 How will your garden flower beds grow? 🌷